gelso/TubeEase/README.md

 **Designed specifically for older adults and users who are not comfortable with technology.** TubeEase features only 2-3 large, clearly visible buttons to make YouTube searches as simple as possible.

-This is an **open-source, non-profit project** created to help bridge the digital divide and make technology more accessible to everyone.
+This is an **open-source, non-profit project** created to help bridge the digital divide and make technology more accessible to more people.

 **Important Note:** To use Google's free YouTube API, a one-time technical setup is required.
 This configuration step needs to be completed by someone with basic technical knowledge (a family member, friend, or tech-savvy person).
 Once configured, the tool becomes completely simple to use for everyone.